milesmcc/cyber101/crypto/README.md

 * What is a key?
 What is a public key?
 What is a private key?
 * What is PGP?
 What is OTR?
 What is Signal?
 What's the difference?
 * What is a brute-force attack?
 What is a known-ciphertext attack?
 What are other common attacks on encryption?

-[for public key crypto, include the episode from "50 things that made the world economy" and https://www.nytimes.com/2013/08/18/magazine/laura-poitras-snowden.html?pagewanted=all]